 The precision (i.e. number of significant figures) which must be the same when one compares data before and after transformation in a numerical dataset.

 The colour variation allowed between a pre- and post- transformation image.

+Pagination

+Line numbering (for example in legal documents)

+Note a decision needs to be made whether any particular Informational Property is a Transformational Information Property, i.e. whether the value for that Information Property need to be maintained for the long-term preservation to be considered successful.

 Framework - Activities detail

 The table below indicates the minimum useful status of information capture for each of the areas in each of the Collection Groups.
 The Control Collection Group is not included in the table because those processes would ensure that the information is captured.